Last updated: February 2019

 “I work as an analyst and have a significant number of old xls files were created in the previous version of Excel.
-Now that i have upgraded to version 2016, Excel won’t open the existing files telling me that they are corrupted and can’t be opened.
+Now that i have upgraded to the new version, Excel 365 won’t open the existing files telling me that they are corrupted and can’t be opened.
 Is there any possible way to associate or convert Excel 2003 files to version 2016, so they’ll open up correctly?
 I have invested significant amount of work in those files and would hate starting from scratch :-(.

 Many readers have asked us about how to troubleshoot compatibility issues between older Office versions and the existing version 2016.
-In this post we’ll discuss what to actually do if Excel is not opening your existing xls format files.
-The procedure below is fully applicable to other relevant Microsoft Office applications such as Word, PowerPoint and Visio.
+In this post we’ll discuss what to actually do if Excel is not opening your existing xls format files or won’t save changes to your existing spreadsheets into a new format.
+Although we have written the tutorial specifically for Excel, the procedure below is fully applicable to other relevant Microsoft Office applications such as Word, PowerPoint and Visio.

 Compatibility Mode allows to convert Office files so they become usable in later versions.